 Palm oil is a big industry.
 Earning up to 40 billion dollars per year by tearing down rainforests.
 Displacing indigenous people.
 Emitting great amounts of carbon dioxide into the atmosphere.
 And driving many species, such as the orangutan, into extinction.
 But banning palm oil from your life as a customer is virtually impossible.
-It is found in over 50% of the products, such as ice cream, toothpaste, lipstick…
+It can be found in over 50% of the products made these days, such as ice cream, toothpaste, lipstick…

 But what if I tell you that you should not avoid palm oil, because it is not as bad as it presented?